cameron-wags/rainbow_csv.nvim/README.md

 ### Demonstration of rainbow_csv highlighting and RBQL queries
 1-st query with Python expressions and 2-nd query with JavaScript:

 ![demo_screencast](https://raw.githubusercontent.com/mechatroner/rainbow_csv/master/demo/rbql_demo_2.gif)

+The demo table is demo/movies.tsv.
+There are also some other test datasets in python/test_datasets.

 ## RBQL (RainBow Query Language) Description